 What are the International Resume Format Guidelines?

-In domestic job people come up with resumes having 8 – 10 pages which is totally unacceptable in the international jobs.
-If you are applying for a job that is based in United States then you need to make sure that your resume doesn’t crosses the page limit of ‘1 page’.
+In a domestic job, people come up with resumes having 8–10 pages which are unacceptable in international jobs.
+If you are applying for a job that is based in the United States then you need to make sure that your resume doesn’t cross the page limit of ‘1 page’.

-Yes you heard it right that you need to make the whole resume in a single page and if incase you have an experience of over 15 years then your resume can be of 2 pages.
+Yes, you heard it right that you need to make the whole resume on a single page and if in case you have an experience of over 15 years then your resume can be of 2 pages.
 But apart from the US guidelines if you are applying for a job in any other country then you can simply exceed the limit of one and you are free to make a resume of about 2 – 4 pages.

-There is no such prominent guideline for the photo to be included in the resume but still if in case you are applying for a job in European countries and Asian Countries then it is preferred to paste a professional cut photograph along with your resume as the companies generally think that the gook looking personalities will be an better option for their growth of business.
+There is no such prominent guideline for the photo to include in the resume but still if in case you are applying for a job in European countries and Asian Countries then it prefer to paste a professional cut photograph along with your resume as the companies generally think that the gook looking personalities will a better option for their growth of business.

-Whereas if you are applying for a job in United States or United Kingdom then you need not paste any sought of photograph along with your CV because according to the laws in US and UK seeing the photographs before the interview creates discrimination and it is considered illegal.
+Whereas if you are applying for a job in the United States or the United Kingdom then you need not paste any sought of the photograph along with your CV because according to the laws in the US and UK seeing the photographs before the interview creates discrimination and it is considered illegal.

-But still if you are going on the reference of a known person to the company then you can attach a professional photo along with your resume and send it to the HR.
+But still, if you are going on the reference of a known person to the company then you can attach a professional photo along with your resume and send it to HR.

-The international resume format demands of a very simple, clean and easy to read resume, but most of the people assume that by adding color and decorations people on the other side will get attracted and select their resume which is totally wrong.
+The international resume format demands a very simple, clean and easy to read resume, but most people assume that by adding color and decorations people on the other side will get attracted and select their wrong resume.
 You need to make your resume in the simplest way that you can.

 Moreover you need to make sure that none of the pages of the resume is left half or 1/4th blank because it is against the guidelines, so if you need to add any extra information on an additional page then make sure that you fill the whole page with meaningful content and if not then you can just adjust the margins of the page and manage to add the information on the present page.